 Everyone knows that Italian comes from Latin.
 But do you also know that some Latin words and sentences are still intact and used in Italian language?
-Today we will see them all!
+In this class we will see them all!

 Latin words and expressions used in Italian